anurag-choudhury/AMR_fleet_gui/README.md

     1.  **Localization (AMCL package):** estimating the robot's position within the environment.

-    2.  **Path planning (move\_base package):** generating collision-free paths for the robot to follow to the goal.
+    2.  **Path planning (NAV2 package):** generating collision-free paths for the robot to follow to the goal.

-    3.  **Movement control (move\_base package):** sending appropriate velocity commands to the robot's wheels or motors to execute the planned path.
+    3.  **Movement control (NAV2 package):** sending appropriate velocity commands to the robot's wheels or motors to execute the planned path.

-4.  **gmapping\_package (linorobot includes it):** this ROS package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
+4.  **SLAM_TOOLBOX\_package (linorobot includes it):** this ROS package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
 It allows the robot to build a map of its environment in real-time while simultaneously keeping track of its location within that map.
 This map information is often crucial for navigation planning.

 5.  **map\_server\_package (linorobot includes it):** this ROS package acts as a server that manages the map data used by the navigation stack.
 It essentially loads a map (created beforehand using tools or provided by gmapping) and makes it accessible to other ROS nodes that require it for navigation purposes.